OccuLibrary Catalogue Image-Right Half

 Working Groups

 An exhibition at the MAC, Dallas, 2019-01-12 – 02-23, contextualizing the permanent installation at the MAC of the physical library assembled for use in various OccuLibrary incarnations and reviewing some of the achievements of the Occupy movement and its offshoots.
-By Carolyn Sortor and Michael A. Morris with contributions from various "working groups" and others including Akshat Tewary of Occupy the SEC.
-In 2021 prints from this show were exhibited at the Metropolitan College of New York in connection with the tenth anniversary of the Occupy movement.
+By Carolyn Sortor & Michael A. Morris with contributions from various OWS "working groups" and others including Akshat Tewary of Occupy the SEC and Josh Snodgrass of the Alternative Banking Group..

 art as social wormhole